pagkly/Zed/Investopedia4/Racketeering Definition.md

 -   **Kidnapping:** This is considered racketeering when an individual is illegally detained and their captors agree to set the kidnapped individual free once a ransom is paid.
 -   **Fencing racket:** Individuals act as intermediaries to buy stolen goods from thieves at low rates.
 They resell them for a [[profit]](https://www.investopedia.com/terms/p/profit.asp) to unsuspecting buyers.

 Labor unions have also been a frequent target of racketeering allegations.
 Organized crime groups generally use one or more labor unions to [[extort]](https://www.investopedia.com/terms/e/extortion.asp) money from a company or contractor(s).
 In other cases, groups use unions to control workers.
 The Italian-American mafia criminal society, La Cosa Nostra, was famous for its control over [[labor unions]](https://www.investopedia.com/terms/l/labor-union.asp).
-La Cosa Nostra gained such a strong foothold that both company management and the labor union had to rely on the gangsters for protection.2
+La Cosa Nostra gained such a strong foothold that both company management and the [[Labor Union|labor union]] had to rely on the gangsters for protection.2

 To contain illegal collusion and profiteering through racketeering, the U.S. government introduced the Racketeer Influenced and Corrupt Organizations (RICO) Act in October 1970.3 The law permits enforcement agencies to charge individuals or groups involved in various acts of racketeering.
 Individuals guilty of committing RICO crimes may be prosecuted and, if found guilty, can face a 20-year prison sentence or more for serious crimes.
 Fines and other penalties may also apply.4

 ## Special Considerations

 Corporations may also engage in racketeering.
 For instance, a drug manufacturer may bribe doctors to overprescribe a medicine, thus committing [[fraud]](https://www.investopedia.com/terms/f/fraud.asp) in order to boost their profits. [[Predatory lending]](https://www.investopedia.com/terms/p/predatory_lending.asp) may also be deemed a form of racketeering.
-This happens when a lender tricks a borrower into taking a loan that deliberately ignores or actively hinders their ability to repay it.
+This happens when a [[Lender|lender]] tricks a borrower into taking a [[Loan|loan]] that deliberately ignores or actively hinders their ability to repay it.

-An official [[personal loan]](https://www.investopedia.com/best-personal-loans-for-bad-credit-4774349) is always safer than anything a loan shark may offer you even if you have bad credit.
+An official [[personal loan]](https://www.investopedia.com/best-personal-loans-for-bad-credit-4774349) is always safer than anything a [[Loan|loan]] shark may [[Offer|offer]] you even if you have bad credit.

 For instance, automobile insurer State Farm was accused of illegally funding Judge Lloyd Karmeier’s 2004 election campaign by channeling money through advocacy groups that didn’t disclose donors.
 The case relates to long-running litigation by State Farm customers who alleged that they were given generic, substandard car parts instead of original equipment for more than a decade.5